 This policy applies to children, families, staff and management of Early Learning Victoria centres.
 This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.

-2. Policy statement
+2. Policy Statement

 2.1 Requirements

-Early Learning Victoria is a prescribed Information Sharing Entity (ISE) under Schedule 1, Item 31 of the Child Wellbeing and Safety (Information Sharing) Regulations, which means Early Learning Victoria centres are authorised to request and share relevant information with other ISEs under the CISS and FVISS.
+Early Learning Victoria is a prescribed Information Sharing Entity (ISE) and are authorised to request and share relevant information with other ISEs under the CISS and FVISS when the required thresholds are met.
 Early Learning Victoria is required to respond to requests from other ISEs within a timely manner.
-Both CISS and FVISS recognise the importance of seeking the views and promoting the agency of children and adults (who are not perpetrators of family violence) wherever appropriate, safe, and reasonable to do so.
-Early Learning Victoria centres are authorised as MARAM organisations and are required to follow MARAM processes to identify and respond to family violence and share information about a child when health, wellbeing and safety is a concern.
+Both CISS and FVISS recognise the importance of seeking the views and promoting the agency of children and adults (who are not perpetrators of family violence) wherever appropriate, safe, and reasonable to do so (see Definitions).

 Early Learning Victoria and its centres are prescribed in regulations as ISEs to request and share information under: